-Alcohol targets certain receptors and substances in the brain, resulting in different effects.
+Alcohol targets specific receptors and substances in the brain, resulting in different effects.
 For example, alcohol binds to 4 types of receptors that should bind to vital substances in the system, including acetylcholine, serotonin, GABA, and glutamate.
 Along with GABA receptors, alcohol also binds to the receptors of glycine, resulting in the sedative effect.

 How long does alcohol stay in your system?

 Up to 7 hours or more post-drinking, alcohol can stay in your system.
 The reason is that your system generally gets rid of alcohol within a 0.015 hourly-percentage rate.
 That rate is known as Blood Alcohol Concentration (BAC), which refers to the concentration of alcohol in your blood at a certain moment.

 People usually drink as much alcohol as it reaches a 0.1 concentration in blood.
 In this case, how long alcohol stays in your system can be estimated as follows:

 - Within 1 hour post-drinking, alcohol concentration will drop to 0.085

 - Within 2 hours post-drinking, alcohol concentration will drop to 0.07

 - Within 3 hours post-drinking, alcohol concentration will drop to 0.055

 - Within 4 hours post-drinking, alcohol concentration will drop to 0.04